PeterJanssen/Skinet/README.md

 ### Adding migration

-In the package manager or console run the following command, replace the text between #
+In the package manager or console in the root folder run the following command, replace the text between #

 `dotnet ef migrations add "#Name of migration#" -p .\Persistence\ -s .\API\ -c StoreContext -o Migrations`

 ### Removing migration

-In the package manager or console run the following command
+In the package manager or console in the root folder run the following command

 `dotnet ef migrations remove -p .\Persistence\ -s .\API\ -c StoreContext`